elven-js/elvenjs-website/src/docs/recipes.md

 </html>
 ```

 As you can see, more logic is involved in building the transaction here.
-It could look not very easy, but generally, it is just an object created with a couple of helpers exported from erdjs SDK.
-So it is very similar to how you would do this with erdjs.
+It could look not very easy, but generally, it is just an object created with a couple of helpers exported from sdk-js SDK.
+So it is very similar to how you would do this with sdk-js.

 Transactions are handled in very similar ways.
 They only need different payload structures and builders.
 You will find the whole list of them in the [SDK reference](/docs/sdk-reference.html).